yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-node/02-create-a-custom-shape/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# 02 Create A Custom Shape - Node Style Implementation Tutorial
+# 02 Create A Custom Shape - Tutorial: Node Style Implementation

 # A more interesting shape